Yoonla is a website that promises to help us build the ultimate digital lifestyle.

 The website was extremely professional, but from the minute you joined, you didn’t really know what you would be doing.

-Eventually you would discover that to make money you simply had to promote Digital Altitude via a bunch of false promises.
+Eventually, you would discover that to make money you simply had to promote Digital Altitude via a bunch of inaccurate promises.

 And to increase your earnings…you would have to pay to advance through the program.